Bragging Rights (2009): Reception

 The event was generally well received by critics, with positive comments on the opening bout between Morrison and The Miz and mostly on the Iron Man match main event.
 The pay-per-view drew 181,000 buys, and is up from the 153,000 buys Cyber Sunday 2008 got.
 Bleacher Report gave the entire event a ratings of 8.5 out of 10 and gave the Iron man match a ratings of 4.5 out of 5, the highest rated match of the event.

 Aftermath

 The 2009 Bragging Rights would be the only Bragging Rights to feature ECW in any capacity, as the brand was disbanded in February 2010.
 Bragging Rights itself would be a short-lived PPV, as the 2010 event was the only other Bragging Rights PPV produced as it was replaced by the returning Vengeance in 2011.
 In 2016 after the second brand extension was introduced, a similar brand competition theme was used for that year's Survivor Series, and the annual Survivor Series revolved around competition for brand supremacy until 2021.
 In addition, Bragging Rights would be the final WWE pay-per-view event held at Mellon Arena, as the arena was demolished to make way for Consol Energy Center, which opened in August 2010, although the final WWE televised event was held on the May 10, 2010, episode of Raw.

+This was the only Bragging Rights event held before the original World Tag Team Championship was deactivated in August 2010 in favor of the WWE Tag Team Championship; since WrestleMania 25 in April, both titles were held and defended together across all brands as the Unified WWE Tag Team Championship.
+It would also be the only Bragging Rights event held before the original WWE Women's Championship was deactivated in September 2010 in favor of the WWE Divas Championship.